 the Registrar may cause a new edition of the duplicate certificate of title to be issued to the proprietor of the land that is the subject of the digital title or to a person named and authorised by the proprietor as the person to whom the duplicate may be issued.

+(3) Subsection (4) applies if —

+(a) a document is lodged electronically under the Electronic Conveyancing Act 2014; and

+(b) in connection with the lodging of that document, a duplicate certificate of title is not produced but is dealt with in another way in accordance with —

+(i) regulations made under this Act; or

+(ii) requirements determined under section 182A;

+and

+(c) that document is later withdrawn from registration or is rejected.

+(4) If this subsection applies, the Registrar may cause a new duplicate certificate of title or, in the case of a digital title, a new edition of the duplicate certificate of title to be issued to —

+(a) the proprietor of the land that is the subject of the certificate of title; or

+(b) a person named and authorised by the proprietor as the person to whom the duplicate may be issued.

 [Section 74B inserted by No. 81 of 1996 s.
 47; amended by No. 6 of 2003 s.
-26.]
+26; No. 2 of 2014 s.
+71.]

 75. Where duplicate certificate lost, destroyed or obliterated